decentraland/documentation/content/creator/sdk7/libraries/create-libraries.md

 To create your own library and share it via NPM, do the following:

-1. In an empty folder, run `npx sdk-commands init`, then select the option `Library`.
+1. In an empty folder, run `npx @dcl/sdk-commands init`, then select the option `Library`.

    This will create all of the default files and dependencies for a Decentraland library.